 Glendale, CA dentist discusses common oral care concerns for teens and tips for good oral care

 Becoming a teenager is not easy.
-Not only are teens already concerned about puberty, physical and emotional changes, and peer pressure, but they also worry about their appearances.
+Not only are teens already concerned about puberty, physical and emotional changes, and peer pressure, but they also worry about their appearance.
 Braces, having their wisdom teeth removed, and bad breath are common oral care concerns for teens.
-In Glendale, CA, Dr. Carlos Garcia and the team at Bright Smiles Dental Studio offers quality dental care for the whole family to help your child have healthy teeth and gums and to minimize their oral concerns.
+In Glendale, CA, Dr. Carlos Garcia and the team at Bright Smiles Dental Studio offer quality dental care for the whole family to help your child have healthy teeth and gums, and to minimize their oral concerns.

 Parents often worry about how to care for baby teeth.
 The worries continue as the baby teeth fall out and the permanent teeth erupt.
 As children grow and develop, children and adults find themselves faced with various oral health concerns.
 These common concerns include:

 Teenagers are constantly trying to impress each other.
 Unfortunately, bad breath affects people of all ages.
 It can have negative social implications for teens.
 Often, assessing their oral habits and making a change in oral hygiene can help get rid of bad breath.
 Something as simple as regularly brushing the tongue can make a big difference; however, if you or your teen notice persistent bad breath even after making changes to the oral hygiene routine, contact your family dentist to determine the cause of the problem.